 - Higher than normal humidity inside

 If you are experiencing any of the above, it’s time to call a professional HVAC technician.

-When you call your local Carrier dealer to schedule an AC tune-up, they can give you a good estimate of how long the appointment should last.
+When you call your local Carrier dealer to schedule an air conditioner maintenance service, they can give you a good estimate of how long the appointment should last.
 Depending on the dealer and how detailed their service routine is, expect a typical clean and check to last about an hour.
 If the service tech finds an issue that needs to be addressed, it may take longer, especially if they need to order a replacement part that’s not already on the truck.